 Annoyingly, Microsoft continues to sell the tablet’s all-but-essential accessories separately.
 The Surface Pen goes for $99 (£99, AU$139), while the new Alcantara fabric Type Covers designed for Surface Go ask for $129 (£124.99, AU$199).
 These come in burgundy, cobalt and platinum colors.

 Finally, a standard black nylon Type Cover is available for a more palatable $99 (£99, AU$149), bringing all of the same features in a slightly less premium feel and look.

-Apple’s latest iPad, arguably the Surface Go’s biggest rival, goes for $329 (£319, AU$469) to start, which gets you 32GB of flash storage and 2GB of memory – half as much as the starting Windows tablet in either case, albeit behind a sharper screen.
+The Surface Go’s biggest rival, Apple’s iPad 2018, starts at $329 (£319, AU$469) to start, which gets you 32GB of flash storage and 2GB of memory – half as much as the starting Windows tablet in either case, albeit with a sharper screen.
 For the iPad to match the Surface Go’s storage and memory, that would cost you $429 (£409, AU$599), though memory remains at 2GB in all configurations.
-All told, the iPad display is far sharper than the Surface Go’s.
+All told, the iPad display is way sharper than the Surface Go’s.

 If you’re after a Windows 10 device, there’s the Asus Transformer Mini is an awfully similar device to the Surface Go in that it offers a 10.1-inch Windows tablet with a kickstand.
 Plus, both the stylus and keyboard cover are included for only $399 (about £300, AU$534) to get the model with 128GB of storage.
 However, the screen isn’t as sharp as either alternative, and it comes with 4GB of RAM as its only memory option.

 At first glance, the 1.15-pound (0.52kg) Surface Go appears simply to be the Surface Pro shrunken down by 2.3 inches on the diagonal, and that’s largely true – excellent kickstand and all.
 However, Microsoft clearly put some design effort into this version, opening it up to a larger audience, specifically students.